datastax/dsbulk/manual/settings.md

 For loading, the statement can be any `INSERT` or `UPDATE` statement, but must use named bound variables exclusively; positional bound variables will not work.
 Bound variable names usually match those of the columns in the destination table, but this is not a strict requirement; it is, however, required that their names match those specified in the mapping.

-For unloading, the statement can be any regular `SELECT` statement; it can optionally contain a token range restriction clause of the form: `token(...) > :start and token(...) <= :end.` If such a clause is present, the engine will generate as many statements as there are token ranges in the cluster, thus allowing parallelization of reads while at the same time targeting coordinators that are also replicas.
+For unloading, the statement can be any regular `SELECT` statement; it can optionally contain a token range restriction clause of the form: `token(...) > :start and token(...) <= :end`.
+If such a clause is present, the engine will generate as many statements as there are token ranges in the cluster, thus allowing parallelization of reads while at the same time targeting coordinators that are also replicas.
 The column names in the SELECT clause will be used to match column names specified in the mapping.

-Note: The query will be parsed because `dsbulk` needs to know which bound variables are present in order to correctly map them to fields.
-The parser used internally is based on CQL 3.4.5 (as used in Apache Cassandra 3.11.1) and is capable of parsing all statements defined by that specific grammar version, even complex ones.
-However, future versions of CQL might introduce new grammar rules that DSBulk's parser will not be able to parse; DSBulk will emit a warning in such situations.
+Note: The dsbulk query is parsed to discover which bound variables are present, to map the variable correctly to fields.

 See *schema.mapping* setting for more information.